-47. Cultural landscapes are cultural properties and represent the "combined An works of nature and of man" designated in Article 1 of the Convention.
+47. Cultural landscapes inscribed on the World Heritage List are cultural properties and represent the "combined works of nature and of man" designated in Article 1 of the Convention.
 They are illustrative of the evolution of human society and settlement over time, under the influence of the physical constraints and/or opportunities presented by their natural environment and of successive social, economic and cultural forces, both external and internal.